Kilpisjärvi - Kautokeino, about 190 km

 From Lake Pitsusjärvi the actual Nordkalott Trail turns eastward and climbs over Lovttokielas.
 The trail passes between two small lakes and continues along the banks of the River Kopmajoki to Lake Somasjärvi.
 Goapmajohka (so called Kopmajoki) open wilderness hut is on the shore of the River Kopmajoki.

 In Finland the trail is marked with 40 cm high brown bricks, but after crossing the border into Norway the trail is marked with stone signs.
-About 100 m above the River Rahpesjohka on the hillside just west of Lake Somasjärvi there is an open hut (ut.no, in Norwegian) owned by Statskog-Troms.
-The hut sleeps 8 persons.
+About 100 m above the River Rahpesjohka on the hillside just west of Lake Somasjärvi there is a hut owned by Statskog-Troms (statskog.no).

 From Somas the trail follows an ATV track along the north-eastern edge of Coalbmevaggi.
 The terrain is easy to travel treeless tundra.
 A separate trail leading to Saraelv turns off the ATV track.
 Hikers can find accommodation either at Sappen or Saraelv.
 The closest shop is located in Storslet 49 km from Saraelv.